MadRoosterCro/modern_javascript_sandbox/1-console/README.md

 > This is a good time to start your Live server if you installed the extension for it.

 There are some examples already in the `app.js` file but feel free to play around and get a grip on how changing stuff in there affects the console in your browsers developer tools.

+## console.log()

+The Holy Grail of every developer!

+`console.log()` is a method that outputs a message to the web console.
+The message can be a string or any JavaScript object.
+It can even be more than just one JS object.